pabloostos/road-to-ai-agent-engineer-/system-prompts-role-playing/README.md

 # System Prompts and Role Playing

-A comprehensive module for learning how to design effective system prompts and implement role-playing techniques with Large Language Models (LLMs).
+A comprehensive module for learning how to design effective system prompts and implement role-playing techniques with Large Language Models (LLMs) using Hugging Face Inference API.

 ## 🎯 Overview